CemTitor/todos_bloc/README.md

 # Data Layer

 This layer is the lowest layer and is responsible for retrieving raw data from external sources such as a databases, APIs, and more.
 Packages in the data layer generally should not depend on any UI and can be reused and even published on pub.dev as a standalone package.

 In this example, our data layer consists of the todos_api and local_storage_todos_api packages.

+The data layer is the lowest layer in our application and consists of raw data providers.
+Packages in this layer are primarily concerned with where/how data is coming from.
+In this case our data layer will consist of the TodosApi, which is an interface, and the LocalStorageTodosApi, which is an implementation of the TodosApi backed by shared_preferences.

-# Domain Layer
+# Domain(Repository) Layer

 This layer combines one or more data providers and applies "business rules" to the data.
 Each component in this layer is called a repository and each repository generally manages a single domain.
 Packages in the repository layer should generally only interact with the data layer.
 In this example, our repository layer consists of the todos_repository package.

+A repository is part of the business layer.
+A repository depends on one or more data providers that have no business value, and combines their public API into APIs that provide business value.
+In addition, having a repository layer helps abstract data acquisition from the rest of the application, allowing us to change where/how data is being stored without affecting other parts of the app.

 # Feature Layer